MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/reasoning.md

 # [Python (key-based auth)](#tab/python)

-You may need to upgrade your version of the OpenAI Python library to take advantage of the new parameters like `max_completion_tokens`.
+You might need to upgrade your version of the OpenAI Python library to take advantage of the new parameters like `max_completion_tokens`.

 ```cmd
 pip install openai --upgrade